 Experts interviewed by the researchers indicated that it is this brazenness exhibited by Mossack Fonseca that may result in the DOJ and IRS commencing criminal investigations which may lead to arrest and conviction.

 "The more correspondence that you have between a U.S. person and a bank or law firm discussing tax issues and efforts at concealment, the stronger the government will see it as a potential case worth prosecuting," said a former prosecutor with the Justice Department.

 For its part, Mossack Fonseca has denied any allegations of wrongdoing, and reiterated its commitment to honoring international tax and banking laws.

-It's imperative to speak with an experienced and accomplished legal professional as soon as possible if you are under investigation or have been formally charged with any sort of white collar crime.
-At the Law Offices of Horwitz & Citro, P.A., P.A., we have more than three decades of experience in this complex area of the law, and stand ready to protect all that you have worked so hard to build.
+It's imperative to speak with an experienced and accomplished legal professional as soon as possible if you are under investigation or have been formally charged with any sort of white-collar crime.
+At the Law Offices of Horwitz & Citro, P.A., we have more than three decades of experience in this complex area of the law, and stand ready to protect all that you have worked so hard to build.